isomerpages/seab-corp/pages/Access Arrangements.md

 <p>Documents can be submitted together or separately</p>
 </li>
 </ul>
-<p>* For 2025 &nbsp;AA applications for learning disabilities, medical documents
+<p>* For 2025 AA applications for learning disabilities, medical documents
 must be dated within three years of your national examination to ensure a current assessment of your condition.
 If your medical documents are dated more than three years ago, please submit a <strong>current profile of needs</strong> from